healthy-chicken-saladeers/rag_detective/README.md

 # Weaviate Vector Store Container

-*NEW* Our Weaviate schema and explanation can be read [here](https://github.com/healthy-chicken-saladeers/ac215_healthychickensaladeers/blob/milestone3/src/vector_store/weaviate.schema.md) and in JSON format [here](https://github.com/healthy-chicken-saladeers/ac215_healthychickensaladeers/blob/milestone3/src/vector_store/schema.json)
+Our Weaviate schema and explanation can be read [here](https://github.com/healthy-chicken-saladeers/ac215_healthychickensaladeers/blob/milestone3/src/vector_store/weaviate.schema.md) and in JSON format [here](https://github.com/healthy-chicken-saladeers/ac215_healthychickensaladeers/blob/milestone3/src/vector_store/schema.json)

-*NEW* Just for fun, and because it's part of the building process, our original hierarchical schema can be read [here](https://github.com/healthy-chicken-saladeers/ac215_healthychickensaladeers/blob/milestone3/src/vector_store/weaviate.schema.old.md) and in JSON format [here.](https://github.com/healthy-chicken-saladeers/ac215_healthychickensaladeers/blob/milestone3/src/vector_store/schema_old.json) We had to change to a flat structure due to limitations on deep hierarchical querying of Weaviate.
+Just for fun, and because it's part of the building process, our original hierarchical schema can be read [here](https://github.com/healthy-chicken-saladeers/ac215_healthychickensaladeers/blob/milestone3/src/vector_store/weaviate.schema.old.md) and in JSON format [here.](https://github.com/healthy-chicken-saladeers/ac215_healthychickensaladeers/blob/milestone3/src/vector_store/schema_old.json) We had to change to a flat structure due to limitations on deep hierarchical querying of Weaviate.

 Weaviate is an open-source knowledge graph program that utilizes GraphQL and RESTful APIs.
 It’s designed to organize large amounts of data in a manner that makes the data interconnected and contextual, allowing users to perform semantic searches and analyses.
 It can automatically classify and interpret data through machine learning models, facilitating more intelligent and informed data retrievals and insights.
 It is scalable and can be used for a variety of applications, such as data analysis and information storage and retrieval.